 He, she, we, me, be, was, you, they, all, are, my, her.

-This autumn term the children will complete 3 topics.
+This Summer term the children will complete the following topics:

 The topic throughout the term will change depending on the children's interests, which will be planned according to the children.
 Our topics support the children in developing an understanding of the world around them and enables them to express themselves through art, music and dance.